These easy tips and free printable Christmas planners pages will help you make your Christmas calm, organised and enjoyable.

 The holidays is not the time to be stuck in the kitchen while everyone else enjoys themselves – plan a menu you can make ahead, use pre-prepared items, ask people to pitch in and bring food, and keep it simple with items you know are easy and delicious so you can enjoy the day too.

 Bored, whiny kids will do your head in when you are already stressed and busy, so take some time to plan some easy, independent activities for the kids to do.
-Put on a Christmas movies, or set them up with some Christmas play dough mats, or writing a letter to santa.
+Put on a Christmas movies, or set them up with some Christmas play dough mats, or writing a letter to Santa, or try one of these Christmas boredom buster ideas for kids.

 - Schedule some downtime.